Yuanyuan4666/Integration-of-MCP-and-Network-Management-Protocols/draft-yang-mcp-nm.md

 ~~~~

 Suppose a user submits a request (via the client) such as "Configure OSPF Area 0 with process ID 100 for all core switches in the Beijing data center," the MCP
-client retrieves the necessary tooling descriptor information from the MCP server and forwards it to the LLM.
+client retrieves the necessary tooling descriptor information from the MCP server and forwards it along with the request to the LLM.
 The LLM determines the appropriate tools and responds
 in JSON format as follows:

 ~~~~